lukesnyder98/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis
+# Pewlett Hackard Analysis Using PostgreSQL

 ## Overview

-The purpose of this analysis is to examine the "silver tsunami" at Pewlett-Hackard and gather data that would inform a mentorship program.
+The purpose of this analysis is to examine the "silver tsunami" at fictional company Pewlett-Hackard and gather data that would inform a mentorship program.
 We find the number of retiring employees per title and the number of employees who would be able to mentor the next generation.

 ## Results